SahilPatni17/iOS_Fabric_Twitter_Login/README.md

 1. Open terminal

-2.Command on terminal: sudo gem install cocoapods
+2. Command on terminal: sudo gem install cocoapods

 3. set your project path on terminal.